IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 Image link: Itself.

-9. What About Comets?
+10. What About Threats by Comets?

-There are probably many unknown comets are out there waiting for a return visit to the inner solar system.
+However, there are probably many unknown comets are out there waiting for a return visit to the inner solar system.

 It is very, very unlikely that there is any comet threat for millions of years---but we don't know.